lagesh/FAQs/README.md

-Practice project making a random FAQs page mainly with jQuery effects
+Practice project making a random FAQs page for a fictional construction company.
+Stack is html, CSS, and vanilla JavaScript.
+Main functionality focus was on the FAQs section and not on other sections of the page.